Ekkehard-Schulze/indoor-climate-logger/README.md

 - to start the logging script on the command line (e. g. _indoor-climate-logger.py -h_) and specify either an USB-I2C-interface device (RaspberryPi Pico with U2IF, FT232H, or MCP2221) or choose the RaspberryPi option.
-The Raspberry Pi supports One-Wire for sensor communication alongside I2C.
+The Raspberry Pi supports 1-Wire for sensor communication alongside I2C.

 Supported sensors
 -------------------------------------------